 - Opportunities exist for community advisory committees that strengthen ties between the school and the community and enhance the core educational process.
 Committees provide input to the district on a variety of subjects, including district and campus planning, gifted and talented programs, special services, student health initiatives, and long-range facility planning.

 - Committee membership for each of the committees listed below is determined by the guidelines established in the Texas Education Code, District Board Policy, and DSISD Administrative Guidelines for Community Committees.
 Processes for membership selection for external stakeholders is based on Board and/or Administrative appointment.
 The intent of all selection processes is to ensure committees are comprised of stakeholders with a variety of perspectives who represent the demographic profile of the district at-large.

-- Individuals interested in being considered for committee membership should submit the applicable form available below.
+- Individuals interested in being considered for committee membership should submit the applicable form available below (not currently open).
 To promote as much diversity as possible with district involvement, individual participation is limited to one committee per year.
-The deadline to submit interest in participation for the 2019-2020 school year is Friday, Sept.
-6, 2019.

 - District Advisory Council